aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

 Connect your Device to AWS IoT
 ==============================

-If have never connected your device to AWS IoT before, please follow the `Getting Started with AWS IoT <https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html>`_ Guide.
+If you have never connected your device to AWS IoT before, please follow the `Getting Started with AWS IoT <https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html>`_ Guide.
 Make sure you note the location of your certificates, you will need to provide the location of these to the Device Defender Sample